-How T-Bills Work
+How Treasury Bills Work

 Treasury bills are short-term securities, which means they come with shorter maturity dates than bonds and notes.
-Certain types of T-bills have a maturity period of just a few days, but they’re typically issued in terms of four, 13, 26 or 52 weeks.
+Certain types of T-bills have a maturity period of just a few days, but they’re typically issued in terms of four, eight, 13, 26 or 52 weeks.

 T-bills are assigned a specific face value, such as $1,000, $5,000 or $10,000, but you can usually purchase them for less than that.
 The amount you pay is called the discount rate.
 Once the securities mature, the government hands over the full amount of the bill.

 Here’s an example of how the process works.
 Let’s say you purchase a $10,000 T-bill with a discount rate of 3% that matures after 52 weeks.
-That means you pay $9,700 for the T-bill up front.
+That means you pay $9,700 for the T-bill upfront.
 Once the year is up, you get back your initial investment plus another $300.

-What Are the Benefits of Investing in T-Bills?
+Benefits of Investing in Treasury Bills

-Another benefit is that T-bills can be purchased in smaller amounts that many other investments.
+Another benefit is that T-bills can be purchased in smaller amounts than many other investments.
 This means they’re more accessible to someone who doesn’t have a lot of cash to invest.
 If you only have $1,000 to invest, you can use it to purchase a T-bill and earn a better return on your money than you would if you put it in a regular savings account.